yugabyte/yugabyte-spring-workshop/README.md

-# YugabyteDB Spring Developer Workshop for VMware Tanzu
+# YugabyteDB Spring Developer Workshop

 ### What will we build in this workshop?